swipswaps/marketplace-bulk-editor/.augment/rules/mandatory-rules.md

 No silent removals.
 No assumptions.

-9. End-to-End Workflow Proof (CRITICAL)
+9. End-to-End Workflow Proof & Selenium Testing (CRITICAL)

 Loading a page ≠ proof.